AnilSathi23/AWS/Cloud Practitioner CLF-C02/CloudPractitioner.md

 You can create theree customer support cases using AWS support

--Account and billing
+- Account and billing
--Service limit increase
+- Service limit increase
--Technical support
+- Technical support

 You cannot create technical support cases if you have a Basic support plan.